Level3-REST/site/doc/profiles/profiles.md

 ---
 # Profiles

 A profile is a client-centric interaction definition that gives an API client information on how to use a resource.
 The HTTP `Profile` header declares the Level 3 profiles that a resource supports.
-The profiles link to documentation describing the profile's interaction model and semantics.
+The profiles link to documentation describing the profile’s interaction model and semantics.

 ### Mixins
 Resource implementations can support multiple Level 3 profiles in a single resource.
 Each profile definition encourages implementations to support related mixin profiles.
 For example, the [Content profile](content.md) recommends supporting the [Preflight profile](preflight.md) to provide a better user upload experience.
 These mixin profiles are defined to be used in conjunction with other profiles to improve their capabilities but do not make sense as standalone resource profiles.